Phala-Network/phala-wiki-next/content/en-us/docs/khala-mining/2-1-deploy-worker-node.md

     parent: "khala-mining"
 ---

-> You cannot start mining before Khala mner has been verified.
+> You cannot start mining before Khala miner has been verified.
 But you can follow this command to pre-sync your Khala node:
 >
 > ```bash
 > sudo phala presync